Openhab-Nodes/website/content/en/blog/maintenance_interface.md

 image = "/img/features/scenes.png"
 +++

-openHAB X strives to be accessible and easy to grasp, without reading tons of documentation first.
+OHX strives to be accessible and easy to grasp, without reading tons of documentation first.
 An important role plays the **Setup & Maintenance** Interface.

 Read on to hear about design considerations, implementation obstacles and technical details.<!--more-->